wilds/angular-schema-form-dynamic-select/README.md

 \#develop is not recommended for production, but perhaps you want to use stuff from the next version in development.

-You can also use npm:
+You can also use npm for installation:

 ```bash
 $ npm i angular-schema-form-dynamic-select
 ```

-# Usage

-Usage is straightforward, simply include and reference.
+Usage is straightforward, simply include and reference:

-Example:

-### HTML

-You'll need to load a few additional files to use the editor:

     <script type="text/javascript" src="bower_components/angular/angular.min.js"></script>